-- 1. In the Template Manager, edit the data template section definition item. - 2.
-Set the icon as described How to Set the Icon for an Item
+- In the Template Manager or the Content Editor, select the data template section definition item. - 2.
+In the Template Manager or the Content Editor, set the icon for the data template section definition item.
+For instructions to set the icon for an item, see the section How to Set the Icon for an Item